ShashiBondi/backendTodo/README.md

 Displaying Todos
 The displayTodos variable filters the todos based on the selected filter option (radio) and maps each todo item to a JSX element.
 It displays the content, delete button, edit button, and a checkbox to toggle the completion status of each todo item.

+Features

+Create a new todo item by entering the content in the input field and clicking "Add Todo".
+Update an existing todo item by selecting the item to edit, modifying the content, and clicking "Update Todo".
+Delete a todo item by clicking the "Delete" button next to it.
+Toggle the completion status of a todo item by clicking the checkbox next to it.
+Filter todos based on their completion status using the radio buttons.
+Retrieve the list of todos from a RESTful API backend.
+Display the list of todos with their content, completion status, and action buttons.

+Dependencies

+The TodoApp component depends on the following packages:
+react: JavaScript library for building user interfaces.
+axios: Promise-based HTTP client for making API requests.
+uuid: Package for generating unique IDs.(we have generated unique id's in the backend, but we can generate here as well ther's an option.

+API Documentation

+The TodoApp component interacts with the following API endpoints:
+GET /api/todos: Retrieves all todos.
+POST /api/todos: Creates a new todo.
+PUT /api/todos/{id}: Updates a todo by ID.
+DELETE /api/todos/{id}: Deletes a todo by ID.